-Person with possible Transaction Transactio on value Reasonable of the conflict of interest (Million Baht) transaction 2021 2020 Mr. Rangsan Thammaneewong The business consultant provider Service Fee The Company has renewed of service contract in the field of consulting, defining, transferring and recommending the knowledge related to the determination, preparation, change, improvement, development of forms, methods, tools and information related to problem solving. and business process development and any other related work for the Company and its affiliates (Form 1 January 2021 to 31 December 2021) 1.8 1.3 The managementcommittee meeting resolvedto approve the transactionbetween the Company andMr.
-RangsanThammaneewong in theextension of the servicecontract.The aforementioned list ofservice fees is fordeveloping work processesand benefits in theCompany's businessoperations.
-Prices andsettlement terms are normalbusiness rates.
-Such itemsare necessary.
-Andreasonable and in the bestinterest of the companyThe Audit Committee doesnot have a different opinionfrom the management team.
+Person with possible Transaction Transaction on value Reasonable of the conflict of interest (Millior n Baht) transaction 2022 2021 Mr. Rangsan Thammaneewong The business consultant provider Service Fee The Company has renewed of service contract in the field of consulting, defining, transferring and recommending the knowledge related to the determination, preparation, change, improvement, development of forms, methods, tools and information related to problem solving. and business process development and any other related work for the Company and its affiliates (Form 1 January 2022 to 31 The management committee meeting resolved to approve the transaction between the Company and Mr. Rangsan Thammaneewong in the extension of the service contract.
+The aforementioned list of service fees is for developing work processes and benefits in the Company's business operations.
+Prices and settlement terms are normal business rates.
+Such items are necessary.
+And December 2022) reasonable and in the best interest of the company The Audit Committee does not have a different opinion from the management team.

-Person with possible Transaction Transactio on value Reasonable of the conflict of interest (Millior n Baht) transaction 2021 2020 Mr. Sumet Jiambutr The business consultant provider Service Fee The Company has entered into an employment service agreement for consulting services.
-Introduce knowledge, develop patterns, methods, tools and 3.5 3.5 The management committee meeting approved the transaction between the Company and Mr. Sumeth Chiambut in entering into the service contract information related to problem solving.
-And the development of business processes of the production business group with Mr. Sumet Jiambutr (Form 1 January 2021 to 31 December 2021) The aforementioned list of service fees is for developing work processes and benefits in the Company's business operations.
+Person with possible Transaction Transactio on value Reasonable of the conflict of interest (Millior n Baht) transaction 2022 2021 Mr. Sumet Jiambutr The business consultant provider Service Fee The Company has entered into an employment service agreement for consulting services.
+Introduce knowledge, develop patterns, methods, tools and information related to problem solving.
+And the development of business processes of the production business group with Mr. Sumet Jiambutr (Form 1 January 2022 to 31 December 2022) 2022 3.5 The management committee meeting approved the transaction between the Company and Mr. Sumeth Chiambut in entering into the service contract The aforementioned list of service fees is for developing work processes and benefits in the Company's business operations.
 Prices and settlement terms are normal business rates.
 Such items are necessary.
 And reasonable and in the best interest of the company The Audit Committee does not have a different opinion from the management team.